 - First Fire and Rescue Service (a joint venture consortium between Babcock Land and Falck Fire Services UK) on its bid to the Ministry of Defence for its first generation outsourcing of its UK and worldwide defence fire and rescue services

-- Durham University on its procurement for two new colleges and associated accommodation under a design, build, finance and operate model
+- Durham University on its £90m procurement for two new colleges (comprising 1,000 rooms) and associated facilities under a design, build, finance and operate (DBFO) model.
+Also advising on the University's subsequent project for the development of up to 6 new colleges as part of its long term strategy for growth

-- Education Funding Agency: seconded to the Education Funding Agency for 12 months in 2014/15 working primarily on the Free Schools programme as part of the London regional team.
-This role was a hybrid of in-house lawyer and client as it also involved instructing and managing external legal and technical advisers in the client role
+- Education & Skills Funding Agency: seconded to the Education & Skills Funding Agency for 12 months in 2014/15 working primarily on the Free Schools programme as part of the London regional team.
+This role was a hybrid of in-house lawyer and client as it also involved instructing and managing external legal and technical advisers in the client role.

 - Newcastle City Council on the transfer of its leisure estate to a third party leisure operator on the basis of a concession arrangement